telerik/ajax-docs/controls/imagebutton/mobile-support/fluid-design.md

 # Fluid Design

-This article explains the **fluid design capabilities RadImageButton offers**.
-The **Example 1** below shows how you can set button size in percent so it can resize with its parent element.
+This article explains the **fluid design capabilities RadImageButton offers**. **Example 1** below shows how you can set button size in percent so it can resize with its parent element.
+If you need the image to also respect the button size, you need to set the `Sizing` property of the `Image` tag to `Stretch`.

 Generally, responsive design means that the page and its content are able to adapt to different screen resolutions without deteriorating the user experience.
 This often includes [changing the font size]({%slug imagebutton/mobile-support/elastic-design%}) and having dimensions set in percent.